FudgeMunkey/rss-sms/README.md

 Below are a list of known limitations for **RSS SMS**.

 - The only way to be notified of posts is via SMS.
 Receiving notifications via email for RSS feeds and keywords you care less about is a planned future feature.
-- The way keywords are defined is not flexible and means you have to match the words from the post exactly.
-This can be a problem when trying to match multiple words or a phrase in a post.

 # Contributions